10 Best Willamette Valley Wineries | TOP Picks From a Local!

 2. Durant Vineyards

-One of the best wineries in Willamette Valley for views, olive oils/gifts, and an incredible charcuterie board
+One of the best Willamette Valley wineries for views, olive oils/gifts, and an incredible charcuterie board

 Durant Vineyards is one of my most revisited wineries.
-A combination of a relaxed atmosphere (no tasting flight required), affordable prices, and one-of-a-kind views make this a winner.
+A combination of a relaxed atmosphere (no tasting flight required), affordable prices, and one-of-a-kind views makes this a winner.

-Sometimes a full-blown, 1-hour plus, 5-flight, detailed description wine tasting is what you're looking for.
-Other times you just want a casual experience when you can have a glass and enjoy the views/company.
+Sometimes, a full-blown, 1+ hour, 5-flight, detailed wine tasting is what you're looking for.
+Other times, you want a casual experience where you can have a glass and enjoy the views/company.
 I often find it's nice to mix the tasting experiences with the more relaxed experiences.

 That's where Durant Vineyards comes in.
-Book a $30 tasting or order a bottle/something by the glass.
+Book a $30 tasting or order a bottle/glass of wine.
 I highly recommend pairing a charcuterie board with your wine.
 It's one of the best in the valley.

 Make reservations for the patio on a clear day as you'll be able to see Mt.
 Hood and Mt.
 Jefferson in the background.

 Durant Vineyards is more than just a winery.
 They also have a lavender farm, an olive tree farm, and a cute little gift shop.
-They have some great olive oil sets to take home as souvenirs or give as gifts.
+The olive oil sets make a great gift to take home.

 If you have time, book the blue glass olive oil tasting.